3 FRENCH EXPRESSIONS FOR SUMMER

 It just means you've been sitting in the sun tanning.

 That's it for today.
-I hope in any case that at home, the weather is nice and sunny and that you can use these expressions.
+In any case, I hope that the weather at home is fine and sunny and that you'll be able to use these expressions.

 See you soon for a new video.